Urgent Care for Lacerations and Stitches

 While stitches might be the most popular choice for closing lacerations, other options might be better in certain cases.
 On the scalp, for example, stitches are either difficult or impossible to use, depending on the area.
 In this case, a provider might use staples to close a deep laceration.

 Skin glue might also be an option, especially in smaller lacerations or on lacerations located in areas where there’s no tension.
 Joints, for example, have a lot of tension because they need to bend and move constantly, so glue might not work and stitches might be needed instead.
 But a not-so-deep laceration on the bicep, for example, could be closed with glue.

 Removal of Stitches

-If you or your child has had stitches, your doctor will tell you when and how they need to be removed.
+If you or your child has had stitches, your provider will tell you when and how they need to be removed.
 Most sutures are removed within 10 days and as soon as five days in areas like the face, where the blood supply is rich – which makes healing faster.
-The longer the sutures are left in, the higher the risk of scarring, so doctors typically try to remove stitches as soon as possible.
+The longer the sutures are left in, the higher the risk of scarring, so providers typically try to remove stitches as soon as possible.

-However, keep in mind that the main goal of sutures is to help your wound heal, so if they need to stay in place for a longer period of time your doctor might choose to do that.
+However, keep in mind that the main goal of sutures is to help your wound heal, so if they need to stay in place for a longer period of time your provider might choose to do that.

-Although you might be tempted to remove the stitches at home, it’s safer to go back to your doctor for this.
+Although you might be tempted to remove the stitches at home, it’s safer to go back to your provider for this.
 It’s easy to re-injure the area – or even cause an infection — if you’re not careful.
 This will result in a feeling of general illness, and may require antibiotics for you to get well.
 Contact us today for more information about lacerations and stitches.